Victoria Elizabeth Rios vs. State of Florida

 She was received Miranda warnings during Interview 3, over 9 hours after she arrived in the interview room.
 She then confessed to being in the victim's home during the crime.

-At trial, she asked that Interviews 2 and 3 be suppressed.
+At trial, she asked for Interviews 2 and 3 to be suppressed.
 In Interview 2, she was not given the Miranda warnings during a custodial interrogation.
-In Interview 3, she was told her rights but did not understand the importance.
+In Interview 3, she was told her rights but did not understand them.
 The trial court allowed the interviews into evidence.
+Rios appeals her conviction based on that decision.